openstack-k8s-operators/dev-docs/custom_openstack_operator.md

 Also notice the returned version ID: `vX.X.X-<timestamp>-<commit ID>`

+Note: As an alternative to this step, the replace lines can be added to the `go.mod` files using the commit.
+Running the `make tidy` afterwards will replace it with the version ID.

 2. Modify your OpenStack operator `go.mod` files (both at the root dir and the `apis` dir) to include a `replace` that uses your custom service operator version (do this via your IDE, the output below just shows the aftermath)